SuMyatMyatHtay/AIHealthAdvisor/README.md

 # What will be in next release

+- Some pages showing error before login.
+- Print out the Login first text on pages before login.
+- User Info request page connect.
+- Home page connect with Eunice Steps, Sleep Record and sort of.
+- One main file to handle the database connection rather than putting details in everything.
 - I will make the python file to install all the data and all the necessary thingys in one shot.
+(FIXED)
-- I will combine setup part in one shot (Sorry I lazy to do rn)
+- I will combine setup part in one shot (FIXED)
-- One main file to handle the database connection rather than putting details in everything.

 # The Database Info that we will be using